jacksontm9/DCPS-Performance-Metrics/DCPS Enrollment SQL.md

   4. CREATE TEMPORTARY TABLE

 After joining the tables, we're left with a large table of raw enrollment data.
-It's good to have to reference throughout the project, but with a CTE command, we can use aggregate functions to find sums, averages, counts
+It's good to have to reference throughout the project, but with a CTE command, we can use the ##AVG() function## to find the average enrollment of each school year.

 ```
 WITH five_year_enrollment AS (SELECT e17.code, e17.school_name, e17.data_year SY2017, sum(e17.total_enrolled) SY2017total_enrollment, e18.school_year SY2018,